reasonmii/ref_R/statQuest/PCA.md

 </br>To get a sense of how meaningful these clusters are,
 </br>let's see how much variation in the original data PC1 accounts for

-</br>To do this, we use the square of "sdev"
+To do this, we use the square of "sdev"
 </br>which stands for "standard deviation",
 </br>to calculate how much variation in the original data each principal component accounts for